Geosynchronous/P6-Mobile-Portfolio/README.md

 12:44 PM

 - **Resize Pizzas Fix 10: Code**
-- `elem` to `element` where needed to avoid prior use of elem for background pizzas
+- `elem` to `element` where needed in `changePizzaSizes` and `determineNewWidth` functions to avoid prior use of elem for background pizzas